ceeoinnovations/SPIKE_AI_Puppy/Lesson_5/TeacherMaterials5.md

 * Providing all the example code up front and having students only modify code that already functions.
 * Reducing the complexity of reactions the puppy could produce

 Take this lesson to the next level by…
 * Having students add additional commands and puppy reactions
-* Mount a mobile webcam to the puppy itself and try running the entire code on the EV3, bypassing the need for Google Chrome as an intermediary.
+* Mount a mobile webcam to the puppy itself and try running the entire code on the SPIKE, bypassing the need for Google Chrome as an intermediary.

 ## Assessment Opportunities

 **Teacher Assessment:**
 Create a scale that matches your needs, for example:
-Partially accomplished
+* Partially accomplished
-Fully accomplished
+* Fully accomplished
-Overachieved
+* Overachieved

 Use the following success criteria to evaluate your students' progress:
 * Students can design and build a puppy capable of displaying various reactions in response to specific visual commands
-* Students successfully link their TeachableMachine training data to their EV3 with the appropriate code
+* Students successfully link their TeachableMachine training data to their SPIKE with the appropriate code
 * Students successfully execute two different visual commands that activate their respective puppy actions
 * Students can self-reflect honestly and accurately on their work, both before, during, and after completion of the project.